exercism/r/concepts/randomness/about.md

 The probabilities of getting 0, 1, 2... events in some interval form a [Poisson distribution][wiki-poisson].

-The key parameter to a Poisson distribution is the [mean][ref-mean] (average) number of events in the chosen interval, usually represented by the Greek letter λ (lambda).
+The key parameter to a Poisson distribution is the [mean][ref-mean] (average) number of events in the chosen interval, usually represented by the Greek letter λ ('lambda').

 The rate of earth-impacting meteorites at least 1 meter diameter is described in the literature as "every few months".